-In this section we assess the quality of the bootstrapped ontology and mappings to enable the answering of queries in a controlled scenario.19 To this end we ran experiments with a recently released relational-to-ontology benchmark suite, RODI [29], comparing BOOTOX to IncMap, -ontop- and MIRROR.
-RODI is designed to test relational-toontology mappings end-to-end: it provides an input database and a target ontology and requests complete mappings or mapped data to query.
+In this section we assess the quality of the bootstrapped ontology and mappings to enable the answering of queries in a controlled scenario.
+To this end we ran experiments with a recently released relational-to-ontology benchmark suite, RODI [25], comparing BOOTOX to IncMap, -ontop- and MIRROR.
+RODI is designed to test relational-to-ontology mappings end-to-end: it provides an input database and a target ontology and requests complete mappings or mapped data to query.
 RODI is based on scenarios, with each scenario comprising several query tests.
-While RODI is extensible and can run scenarios in different application domains, it ships with a set of default scenarios in the conference domain that are designed to test a wide range of fundamental relationalto-ontology mapping challenges in a controlled fashion.
+While RODI is extensible and can run scenarios in different application domains, it ships with a set of default scenarios in the conference domain that are designed to test a wide range of fundamental relational-to-ontology mapping challenges in a controlled fashion.
 The effectiveness of mappings is then judged by a score that mainly represents the number of query tests that return expected results on mapped data.

-IncMap is designed to automatically map the target ontology directly to the input database, while BOOTOX approached this task in two steps: first, it bootstrapped an intermediate ontology and mappings from the database.
-Then, it aligned this intermediate, bootstrapped ontology to the target ontology as provided by the benchmark.
+IncMap is designed to automatically map the target ontology directly to the input database, while BOOTOX approached this task in two steps: first, it bootstrapped

-19 Note that assessing the quality of the bootstrapped ontology and mappings in an open scenario like Optique requires a huge involvement of domain experts, thus we leave it for future work.
+&lt;sup>19 Note that assessing the quality of the bootstrapped ontology and mapping in an open scenario like Optique requires a huge involvement of domain experts, thus we leave it in Optique for future work.